meilisearch/specifications/text/0059-geo-search.md

 - There is no `geo` ranking rule that can be manipulated by the user.
 This one is automatically integrated in the ranking rule `sort` by default and activated by sorting using the `_geoPoint({lat}, {lng})` built-in sort rule.
 - Using `_geoPoint({lat}, {lng})` in the `sort` parameter at search leads the engine to return a `_geoDistance` within the search results.
 This field represents the distance in meters of the document from the specified `_geoPoint`.
 - Add an `invalid_geo_field` error.
+- Add an alternative message for `invalid_sort` and `invalid_filter` error to handle reserved keywords.
+- `invalid_criterion` is renamed to `invalid_ranking_rule` and add an alternative message to handle reserved keywords.

 ### II.
 Motivation